 Across all segments the company has dozens of brand names, including AMS, ASCO, Bettis, Dixell, Fisher, Go Switch, Kato Engineering, Liebert, Sealmaster, Stratos, Therm-O-Disc, and White-Rodgers.
 Consumer-facing brands include ClosetMaid, Flo Healthcare, InSinkErator, Lionville, MedDispense, and ProTeam.

 Emerson has a history of achieving growth through acquisitions and by divesting underperforming, non-core units.
 In late 2013 it sold 51% of its embedded computing and power business to Platinum Equity and in 2014 sold its connectivity solutions business for $99 million to Bel Fuse.
-In another large deal, in late 2014 Emerson announced it was selling its power transmission solutions operations to Regal Beloit for $1.44 billion.
-Emerson is selling the operations (part of its industrial automation segment) to focus on its core operations.
+In another large deal, in early 2015, Emerson sold its power transmission solutions operations to Regal Beloit for $1.44 billion.
+Emerson sold the operations (part of its industrial automation segment) to focus on its core operations.

 Mergers and Acquisitions